wey-gudey/wey-gudey.github.io/content/cv.md

 *The Pennsylvania State University, State College, PA*
 2021 - Present

-- Concentration in Justice, Ethics, and Diversity
+- **Concentration in Justice, Ethics, and Diversity Concentration**
-- Dissertation: ትዝታ ዲያስፖራ ። Funerary and Memorialization Rituals Within the Los Angeles and Orange County Diasporic Communities from Ethiopia
+- **Dissertation:** ትዝታ ዲያስፖራ ። Funerary and Memorialization Rituals Within the Los Angeles and Orange County Diasporic Communities from Ethiopia
-- Advisors: Dr. Louisa Holmes and Dr. Maha Maraoun
+- **Advisors:** Dr. Louisa Holmes and Dr. Maha Maraoun

 **Master of Science in Geography**
 *The Pennsylvania State University, State College, PA*
 2021 - 2023

-- Concentration in Justice, Ethics, and Diversity
+- **Justice, Ethics, and Diversity Concentration**
-- Thesis: From Addis to Inglewood: Los Angeles County Placemaking Processes Among Diasporic Communities from Ethiopia
+- **Thesis:** From Addis to Inglewood: Los Angeles County Placemaking Processes Among Diasporic Communities from Ethiopia
-- Advisors: Dr. Louisa Holmes and Dr. Kidane Mengisteab
+- **Advisors:** Dr. Louisa Holmes and Dr. Kidane Mengisteab

 **Bachelor of Arts in Critical Theory and Social Justice**
 *Occidental College, Los Angeles, CA*